Chart Color Schemes

 Dungog has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Hunter-Central Coast Renewable Energy Zone, Hunter Regional Plan 2041, Draft Greater Newcastle Metropolitan Plan 2036, and Newcastle Offshore Wind Project, with the following list highlighting those most likely to be relevant.
+No local infrastructure changes or major projects have been identified by AreaSearch that could impact the area.
+Key projects include the Hunter-Central Coast Renewable Energy Zone, Hunter Regional Plan 2041, Draft Greater Newcastle Metropolitan Plan 2036, and Newcastle Offshore Wind Project.

 Professional plan users can use the search below to filter and access additional projects.